pinkpong111/multi-agent-governance-architecture/README.md

 ### 6.2.1 Non-Deceptive Seeding vs. Deceptive Alignment — Safety Boundary

 The indirect encoding principle is the most likely point of misreading in this document.
-It must be distinguished explicitly from deceptive alignment as defined in AI safety literature.
+It must be distinguished explicitly from deceptive alignment as defined in AI safety literature [Hubinger et al., 2019].

 | | Deceptive Alignment | Implicit / Resolution-Matched Seeding (this document) |
 |---|---|---|